5 Ways To Help Break Your Love Addiction

 There is a balance to the relationship, where each person depends on the other in fair and healthy ways.

-With interdependence, we consciously become aware our self-worth is no longer dependent on outside influence and validation.
+With interdependence, we consciously become aware that our self-worth is no longer dependent on outside influence and validation.

 Willingness to Change